hsmint/Discord-bot/README.md

 # Discord-bbumwhale

-> Discord Bot for music and emoticons
+> This repository is for learning Javascript

-> Purpose for learning Javascript
+* Discord Bot for music and emoticons